MarkoWONG/COMP3431_Robotics/README.md

 6. Open new terminal and in this new terminal do the following
 7.  source install/local_setup.bash
 8.  ros2 run wall_follower wall_follower

+# Notes
+If your build fails check if there is a empty folder called "launch" in the src/wall_follower/wall_follower.
+If the folder doesn't exist then create the folder.